AMERICAN WEDDINGS BLOG

 "Hi AMM!
 Who is in charge of getting the marriage license – the officiant (me), or the couple?
 And what is the difference between the license that is signed in front of witnesses, and the certificates you sell in your store?"

-Once the marriage license has been completed and signed by all the required persons - the couple, officiant, witnesses, etc. - it will have clear filing instructions on when, how, and where to return it afterward.
-It is important to follow these instructions carefully and pay close attention to any waiting periods and filing deadlines.
+It is important to follow these instructions carefully and to pay close attention to any waiting periods and filing deadlines.

 A commemorative marriage certificate, on the other hand, is not an official document, and is solely meant for display and/or giving as a gift.
+These decorative keepsakes are also sometimes called 'wedding certificates.'
 Commemorative certificates should not be confused with the official government-issued marriage license.

 However, because official marriage licenses aren't aesthetically-pleasing documents (and get filed away with the state anyway), having a framed and stylized certificate of choice is a much prettier way to remember the joyous occasion.